PaddlePaddle/PaddleSpeech/README.md

 ## Hyper-parameters Tuning

 The hyper-parameters $\alpha$ (coefficient for language model scorer) and $\beta$ (coefficient for word count scorer) for the [*CTC beam search decoder*](https://arxiv.org/abs/1408.2873) often have a significant impact on the decoder's performance.
-It would be better to re-tune them on a validation set when the accustic model is renewed.
+It would be better to re-tune them on a validation set when the acoustic model is renewed.

 `tools/tune.py` performs a 2-D grid search over the hyper-parameter $\alpha$ and $\beta$.
-We have to provide the range of $\alpha$ and $\beta$, as well as the number of their attempts.
+We must provide the range of $\alpha$ and $\beta$, as well as the number of their attempts.

 - Tuning with GPU: